MrGeyMeurt/mario_brousse/README.md

 - Lilian.D - Project Communication

 ## License
-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License, meaning you are free to use, modify, and distribute it.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## Acknowledgments
 Thanks to the collaborators and everyone who supported this student project.